datagrok-ai/public/help/access/databases.md

 <summary> Setting cache options programmatically </summary>

-To cache the query results programmatically, edit the corresponding .sql file in the package queries and specify the `meta.cache` and `meta.invalidate` fields.
+To cache the query results programmatically, edit the corresponding SQL file in the package queries and specify the `meta.cache` and `meta.invalidate` fields.
 These fields determine whether and how to cache the query results:

 * `meta.cache` specifies whether the query is cached or not.
 * `meta.invalidate` specifies when the cached result should be invalidated.